oracle-livelabs/apex/proof-of-concept/intro/intro.md

 ## Introduction

-In this lab, you will build a dynamic application using Oracle APEX AI Assistant.
-You will start by installing a sample project management dataset, then create an initial application with the help of an AI Assistant, demonstrating how AI can accelerate development.
-Next, you will customize your application the lowcode way, making quick adjustments using pre-built components.
-You will also enhance your application by writing SQL queries with APEX Assistant, simplifying complex query construction.
-Finally, you will implement an AI chat assistant using Dynamic Actions and Chat Widget, creating a responsive chat interface for real-time user engagement.
-By the end of this lab, you'll have practical knowledge in using AI with APEX to efficiently build and customize powerful applications.
+In this hands-on lab, you will build a dynamic and interactive application using Oracle APEX AI Assistant.
+This lab is designed to showcase how AI-driven features of Oracle APEX can accelerate application development and simplify complex tasks, helping you create powerful applications with ease.

+You will begin by creating a data model with the assistance of AI, quickly setting up the foundation for your application.
+Once the data model is ready, you will use the APEX Assistant to build an initial application framework, highlighting how AI can simplify and speed up the development process.

+Next, you will customize your application using Oracle APEX low-code features, making adjustments with pre-built components that streamline the enhancement process.
+You also learn how to generate SQL queries with the help of APEX Assistant, simplifying the creation of complex queries for your application.

+As you progress, you integrate AI-powered text generation into your application, enabling it to dynamically create and utilize text content.
+You will also implement an AI chat assistant by leveraging the Show AI Assistant dynamic Action of APEX of APEX, providing a responsive interface for real-time user interaction.

+Finally, you will create a search page using Oracle Vector Search, adding advanced search capabilities to your application.
+By the end of this lab, you will have practical experience in using AI with Oracle APEX to efficiently build, customize, and enhance feature-rich applications.

-Estimated Time: 55 minutes
+Estimated Time: 1 hour and 40 minutes

 ### Lab Objectives

 * Obtain a free development environment
-* Install a Sample dataset
+* Create a Data Model using AI
-* Create an application on the new data structures using AI Assistant
+* Create an application on the new data structures using APEX Assistant
-* Refine the application by generating SQL with AI APEX assistant
+* Refine the application by generating SQL using APEX assistant
+* Add functionality to Generate Text with AI
 * Create an AI Chat Assistant to inquire about the Project.
+* Create a Search Page based on Oracle Vector Search

-*Note: This workshop assumes you are using Oracle APEX 24.1.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*
+>**Note**: This workshop assumes you are using Oracle APEX 24.2 and Oracle Database 23ai.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.

 ### **Let's Get Started!**

 - Click on **Getting Started** from the menu on the right.
-If you already have an Oracle Cloud account, click on **Lab 1: Configure AI Service and Define New Data Structures**.
+If you already have an Oracle Cloud account, click on **Lab 1: Configure AI Service and Create Data Model using AI**.

-*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
+>**Note**: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**

 ## Downloads